oguzhanbaser/NeuroSky-Automation/README.md

 ### Basic room automation for paralytic people with NeuroSky Mindwave Sensor

 In this project we used NeuroSky sensor to control electronic devices in a room.
 Fully paralytic people cannot use any limb.
-So they cannot control any devices without any help.
+So they cannot control any devices without help.
 But NeuroSky Brainwave sensor changes everything ..

 There are lots of system in this project.
 So requirements list is long a bit.